nazime1/Principles-of-Software/docs/refactoring.md

 These have relatively well-defined mechanics and can be automated; Eclipse can automate some of these.

-**Technical Debt** <span style="color:blue;">reflects the extra development work that arises when code that is easy to implement in the short run is used instead of applying the best overall solution</span>.
+**Technical Debt** <span style="color:#0091ff;">reflects the extra development work that arises when code that is easy to implement in the short run is used instead of applying the best overall solution</span>.
 The accumulation of technical debt often stems from the following causes.
 Notice how each of these comes from ignorance of the code base or programming itself:

 - Business pressures
 - Lack of understanding